 All right, it is pretty unbelievable when you get to it.

-Now, the other news that uh broke earlier today that we haven't hit yet is Rod Rosenstein, who I hear has a really vile and vicious temper and has been lashing out at everybody, including members of the House Intelligence Committee and and elsewhere.
+Now, the other news that broke earlier today that we haven't hit yet is Rod Rosenstein, who I hear has a really vile and vicious temper and has been lashing out at everybody, including members of the House Intelligence Committee and elsewhere.

-Christopher Steele created Russian sourced Russian government source lies that made up the bulk of that application.
+And that meant that the bulk of information he signed off on, that makes him more guilty than anybody, in my opinion, was the Hillary Clinton bought and paid for Christopher Steele created Russian sourced, Russian government source lies that made up the bulk of that application.

 He signed off on that personally.

-I I would think that would have conflicted him out of all this, and it sounds like he is the guy that has the most to hide in all of this.
+And it sounds like he is the guy that has the most to hide in all of this.

 He appears to be the guy that has the most to hide in all of this, and he is.

-And this is the reason why the Department of Justice has been fighting tooth and nail and Christopher Ray not to expose what I believe will be found out later to be malfeasance within their department.
+And this is the reason why the Department of Justice has been fighting tooth and nail and Christopher Wright not to expose what I believe will be found out later to be malfeasance within their department.

 And this is what's so incredible about this.